facebookarchive/open-graph-protocol/content/index.markdown

 ---
 ## <a id="data_types" href="#data_types">Types</a>

-The following types are used when defining attributes in the Open Graph.
+The following types are used when defining attributes in Open Graph protocol.

 <table>